SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: smashtag, sptag, settag

 **%tempmute** `<@user> <time> <reason>`
     Info: Admin only.
-Mutes a user for the specified time, which is in a shortened format with any number and d/h/m/s.
+Mutes a user in both servers for the specified time, which is in a shortened format with any number and d/h/m/s.
 Minimum time is 30 seconds, maximum is 1 day.
 Mention the user or use User ID.
 The reason will get DM'd to the muted person.
     Example: `%tempmute @Phxenix 12h30m what an idiot`

 **%time**